GeorgeSeif/Semantic-Segmentation-Suite/README.md

 Void,0, 0, 0
 Wall,64, 192, 0
 ```

+**Note:** If you are using any of the networks that rely on a pre-trained ResNet, then you will need to download the pre-trained weights using the provided script.
+These are currently: PSPNet, RefineNet.

 Then you can simply run `main.py`!
 Check out the optional command line arguments: